ShriyanDey/movie-sentiment-analysis/README.md

 # Predicting Movie Ratings with Critic Reviews Using Classification Models
 Shriyan Dey, CSE 163 Final Project

-Report - Predicting Movie Ratings with Critic Reviews Using Classification Models Summary
+#### Summary
 Research Questions:

-Is it possible to somewhat accurately predict the Rotten Tomato status just by reading the critics’ reviews?
+1. Is it possible to somewhat accurately predict the Rotten Tomato status just by reading the critics’ reviews?

-Which ML model (and with vectorizer and parameters) most accurately does so?
+2. Which ML model (and with vectorizer and parameters) most accurately does so?

-What distinct and key terms indicate a negative (“Rotten”) and a positive (“Fresh”) review towards a movie?
+3. What distinct and key terms indicate a negative (“Rotten”) and a positive (“Fresh”) review towards a movie?

 Answers: